-The new code of conduct for members of NSS was issued by the Scottish Ministers, with the approval for the Scottish Parliament, as required by the Ethical Standards in Public Life etc, (Scotland) Act 2000.
+The Model Code of Conduct for Members of Devolved Public Bodies (nhs.scot) was issued by the Scottish Ministers on 7 Dec 2021, with the approval for the Scottish Parliament, as required by the Ethical Standards in Public Life etc, (Scotland) Act 2000.
 Its purpose is to set out the conduct expected of those who serve on the Boards of public bodies in Scotland.